general-molecular-simulations/so3lr/README.md

 ```

 ## Atomic Simulation Environment
-To get an Atomic Simulation Environment (ASE) calculator with energies and forces predicted
+To obtain an Atomic Simulation Environment (ASE) calculator that predicts energies and forces using SO3LR, simply run:
-from SO3LR just do
 ```python
 import numpy as np